 Your mouse can be used for more than just clicking on buttons and web links.
 When working with text or using your web browser, it has a lot of extra capabilities that can help you save time.
-By using double-clicks, triple-clicks, the right button, or the scroll wheel, you can quickly select text, display menus, and change views.
+By using double-clicks, triple-clicks, the right button, and the scroll wheel, you can quickly select text, display menus, and change views.

 If you are new to using a mouse, you can go to our Mouse Tutorial for instruction and practice.

 You probably already double-click with the left button to open files and applications, but you can also double-click to perform other tasks.
-When working with text in a word processor or email, double-clicking on a word automatically selects the word.
+When working with text in a word processor or email, double-clicking a word automatically selects the word.
 You can then copy, delete, or add formatting to the text.

 Many people don't realize that triple-clicking with the left button is a useful shortcut for making selections in many situations.

 - In many word processing applications, you can triple-click on a paragraph to automatically select the entire paragraph.

 - You can also select a URL (for example, in your web browser's address bar) by triple-clicking it.
 If you want, you can then use the keyboard shortcut Ctrl+C (Windows) or Command+C (Mac) to copy the URL.